Learning through atypical "phase transitions" in overparameterized neural networks: Numerical experiments

 The second algorithm is Stochastic Gradient Descent with cross-entropy loss.
 Following ref.~\cite{baldassi2020shaping}, we substituted the (non-differentiable) units' activation function in eq.~\ref{eq:committee}, $\mathrm{sign}\left(\Delta\right)$, with $\tanh\left(\beta \Delta\right)$.
 The new parameter $\beta$ can be regarded as taking the role of the norm of the unit's weights, since we keep the weights normalized at each step.
 We explicitly schedule this parameter, letting it start from a small value and making it diverge during the training, thereby recovering the original $\mathrm{sign}$ activation at the end~\footnote{Note that the divergence of the norms would occur naturally anyway in standard SGD with the cross-entropy loss.}.
 Analogously, we also schedule a parameter $\gamma$ that has the role of the norm of the (fixed) weights in the second layer, and that we can simply plug in the cross-entropy (see the Materials and Methods).

 Here, we report the result of tests performed on a committee machine with $K=9$ hidden units, trained on $P=10005$ patterns produced in $D=2001$ dimensions, thus at a fairly large $\alpha_T=P/D=5$, while varying the degree of overparameterization $N=P \alpha^{-1}$ (see the Materials and Methods for the details of the settings used for the training).
 Our results are reported in Fig.~\ref{Fig:committee}.
 We found that both fBP and SGD fail to find a solution below $\alpha^{-1} \approx 0.36$, which we thus take to be a plausible estimate for the algorithmic threshold $\alpha_{\mathrm{LE}}^{-1}$ where the phase of the robust solutions presumably changes.
 This is corroborated by the study of the overlaps: for any given training set, the SGD algorithm finds different solutions when started from different random initial conditions (this is not true for fBP due to its deterministic nature).
-We measured the average overlap between the solutions and found that when reducing $\alpha^{-1}$ the overlap grows, but it does not tend to $1$ as $\alpha$ tends to $\alpha_{\mathrm{LE}}$, which one would expect if the solutions shrank to a single interpolation point like in convex models.
-The generalization error behaves as expected, decreasing monotonically with $N$; SGD is slightly worse than of fBP in this regard.
-We also measured the flatness of the minima found by the algorithm by plotting the "average local energy", i.e. the average training error profile of the landscape surrounding each solution, as a function of the distance.
+We measured the average overlap (cosine similarity) between the solutions, $\langle \frac{w^a \cdot w^b}{N} \rangle$, and found that when reducing $\alpha^{-1}$ the overlap grows, but it does not tend to $1$ as $\alpha$ tends to $\alpha_{\mathrm{LE}}$, which one would expect if the solutions shrank to a single interpolation point like in convex models.
+The generalization error behaves as expected, decreasing monotonically with $N$; SGD is slightly worse than fBP in this regard.
+We also measured the flatness of the minima found by the algorithm by plotting the "average local energy"\footnote{Notice that the local energy of a configuration is highly correlated with its local entropy, see e.g.~\cite{Pittorino_2021}}, i.e. the average training error profile of the landscape surrounding each solution, as a function of the distance.
 This can be estimated straightforwardly and robustly by randomly perturbing the weights, with a varying degree of multiplicative noise (the weights are still renormalized after the perturbation).
 In Fig.~\ref{Fig:committee}, we show two sets of curves, one at $\alpha^{-1} \approx 0.4$, close to $\alpha_{\mathrm{LE}}^{-1}$, and one at $\alpha^{-1} \approx 1.35$, at the opposite end.
 As expected, close to the threshold the minima are generally sharper, but in all cases both SGD and fBP have flat profiles for small distances, reflecting the fact that both algorithms are inherently biased towards wide flat minima \cite{baldassi2020shaping}.
 The bias is stronger for the fBP algorithm, which was explicitly designed for this purpose, and its profiles are indeed flatter.